 The integration of all relevant data and operating software makes it easy to consult billing records, share information with others, manage medical accounts and make possible beneficial patient applications, physician apps and patient portals for self-service.
-EPIC software can speed up patient payments, co payments, insurance payments and Medicare and Medicaid payments.
-Patients who are engaged tend to use proprietary mHealth apps, consult their EHRs, buy wearable health monitors and become generally more health conscious, which helps medical organizations to improve patient care.
+EPIC software can speed up patient payments, co payments, insurance payments and Medicare and Medicaid payments, but is only exposed inside the practice or hospital.
+That's why it's so important to integrate it with a patient portal, which exposes all those services to patients.
+Patients who are also engaged tend to use proprietary mHealth apps, consult their EHRs, buy wearable health monitors and become generally more health conscious, which helps medical organizations to improve patient care.

 Why It’s Critical to Offer Patients Online “Meaningful Use” Applications

 Medicare and Medicaid offer expanded benefits (and maximum payments) to organizations that offer their patients digital access to EMRs, EHRs and patient portals.
 These benefits are authorized by the Health Information Technology for Economic and Clinical Health (HITECH) Act, which is part of the larger American Recovery and Reinvestment Act of 2009.
-Integrated EPIC software can provide many benefits that constitute “meaningful use” by fostering better patient engagement through digital health records and self-service customer portals.
+An integrated EPIC patient portal can provide many benefits that constitute “meaningful use” by fostering better patient engagement through digital health records and self-service customer portals.
 The utility of integrated EPIC software doesn’t stop with customers; the software also provides these benefits to medical organizations and their staffs:

 - Providing access to patient records remotely for staff

 - Triggering alerts when lab tests fall out of normal ranges

 - Warning physicians and patients of medication errors or interaction effects

 - Reducing the need for duplicate entries of data and patient information